mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 db.products.find({ "name" : ... })
 ```

 So, let's say we have a *shard key on "sku", "type", and "name"*.
 I can use any of the *shard key prefix fields* up to the full *shard key* to perform a targetted query.
+But I can't use any arbitrary field in the *shard key*.
+So even though *type and name* are part of the *shard key* itself, I haven't included the full prefix leading up to either of these fields, so we cannot get our targetted query.